vipm-io/devcontainer/README.md

 - Requirements:
     - Web browser
     - An account with GitHub Codespace minutes -- THIS COSTS MONEY and will most likely result in fees/charges to your github account.
+    - VSCode with [GitHub Codespaces extension](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces) installed (if connecting from VSCode app running locally, rather than in the browser)

 - Steps:
     - Open to your github project's homepage in the browser, and then press the `.` (period) key to open VSCode in the browser